MicrosoftDocs/VBA-Docs/api/Visio.VisWebPageSettings.StartPage.md

 ---

-# VisWebPageSettings.StartPage Property (Visio Save As Web)
+# VisWebPageSettings.StartPage property (Visio Save As Web)

 Specifies the page number of the first page in the range when you save a range of document pages as a webpage.
 Read/write.